microsoft/vscode-go/.github/ISSUE_TEMPLATE/bug_report.md

 	- <Paste VS Code version here>
 - Check your installed extensions to get the version of the VS Code Go extension
 	- <Paste Go extension version here>
-- Run `go env GOOS GOARCH` to get the operating system and processor arhcitecture details
+- Run `go env` to get the environment variable affecting go's functionalities (note: please check the output and remove any confidential info such as directory path)
+	- <Paste go env output here>
+- If using `gopls`, run `gopls version`
-	- <Paste OS and arch details here>
+    - <Paste gopls version here>

 ### Share the Go related settings you have added/edited